PranshuSama/PotHole_yolo/README.md

 	11. Unkept Facade

 ⚙️ Key Features
-	•	Real-time object detection with high accuracy
+	•	Real-time object detection with high precision
-	•	Class-wise identification for actionable insights
+	•	Multi-class classification for actionable insights
-	•	Scalable pipeline for further integration with traffic systems or government apps
+	•	Modular and scalable architecture for integration with smart traffic systems or urban monitoring tools

 🌍 Social & Practical Impact
-	•	Accident Prevention: Timely identification of potholes, bad lighting, or construction zones can help reduce the likelihood of road accidents.
+	•	Accident Prevention: Early detection of hazards like potholes or poor lighting can help reduce road accidents.
-	•	Urban Cleanliness: Detection of garbage or graffiti allows for better maintenance of public spaces.
+	•	Cleaner Cities: Identifying garbage, graffiti, and clutter supports better maintenance.
-	•	Smart Cities: Contributes to the vision of smart city infrastructure by automating issue detection.
+	•	Smart Infrastructure: Enables automated monitoring systems for smart cities.

 🙋 My Contribution
-	•	Collected and preprocessed annotated datasets
+	•	Collected and annotated datasets for all object classes
-	•	Trained and fine-tuned the YOLO model for multi-class detection
+	•	Designed and trained the YOLO model for multi-class detection
-	•	Performed evaluation and improved precision-recall through data augmentation
+	•	Applied data augmentation techniques to boost model accuracy and generalization
-	•	Contributed to the deployment strategy for real-world testing
+	•	Evaluated model performance and supported the deployment strategy for real-time use cases